-B. Why have college employees been given this designation?
+2. Why have college employees been given this designation?

 A new amendment designates "personnel of higher education", all "athletic program or facility personnel" as mandated reporters as well as all student workers.
-This means that all employees must sign the DCFS Acknowledgement of Mandated Reporter Status Form and forward it to Human Resources.
+This means that all employees must electronically sign the online DCFS Acknowledgement of Mandated Reporter Status Form available via Employee Onboarding.
 Prior to the amendment, only college employees working with children in the course of their regular duties were considered "mandated reporters" under the ANCRA.

-VIII.
-Campus Security Authorities (CSA's)
+3. Campus Security Authorities (CSA's)

 The Clery Act identifies certain institutional employees as "Campus Security Authorities" (CSAs).
 These individuals have a mandated duty to report crimes they witness or that are reported to them.
 By virtue of their position and function in regard to official job duties, ad hoc responsibilities, or volunteer engagements, CSAs have an obligation under the Clery Act to notify the University (via Campus Police) of specific crimes.
 Non-law enforcement personnel may be designated as CSA's by virtue of their function, not title.
-An employee whose position has been identified as a CSA must complete annual training and an annual report log with the campus Clery Officer.
+Employees identified as a CSA will be required to complete annual training and annual report to the campus Clery Officer.

-IX.
-Confidentiality
+E. Confidentiality

-Harper College employees, including student employees, support a variety of college functions.
+college functions.
 Employees will, as part of their duties, need to access individual student or employee information from various sources, including, but not limited to, the Registrar's records, student loan records, student financial records, personnel records, and academic records.
 With respect to these records and information, and all other confidential and proprietary Harper College information and records, the employee has read, understands, and agrees to the following:

-A. The employee acknowledges the confidentiality of all student and employee information, records, and other confidential and proprietary Harper College information.
-This information will not be revealed to, distributed to, or discussed with anyone other than the appropriate, designated supervisor and other College officials as designated by the supervisor.
-Employee further acknowledges and understands the Family Educational Right and Privacy Act of 1974 (FERPA), which states that due to employment with Harper College, employee may have access to student individually identifiable information.
+- 1. The employee acknowledges the confidentiality of all student and employee information, records, and other confidential and proprietary Harper College information.
+This information will not be revealed to, distributed to, or discussed with anyone other than the appropriate designated supervisor and other College officials as designated by the supervisor.
+Employee further acknowledges and understands the Family Educational Right and Privacy Act of 1974 (FERPA), which states that due to employment with Harper College, employee may have access to - student individually identifiable information.
 Disclosure of this information to any unauthorized person could subject employee to criminal and civil penalties imposed by the FERPA law.
-Disclosure violates the Harper College policy on privacy rights for students and could constitute just cause for disciplinary action including termination of employment.
+Disclosure violates the Harper College policy on privacy rights for students and could constitute just cause for disciplinary action including termination of employment. - The employee will not attempt to alter, change, modify, add, or delete student or employee record information or College documents unless specifically instructed to do so by the employee's supervisor or other College official. - The employee will access only the information specified and authorized by the supervisor.
+Access to information should be through normal office procedures for obtaining specific access to the information in written documents, computer files, student records, or other College information. - 4.
+All procedures, creative work, written documents, records, computer programs, policies and materials are created and documented according to standards set by the supervisor and the Executive Management Team.
+These materials are considered property of Harper College and not for public disclosure or use.

-- B. The employee will not attempt to alter, change, modify, add, or delete student or employee record information or College documents unless specifically instructed to do so by the employee's supervisor or other College official. - C. The employee will access only the information specified and authorized by the supervisor.
-Access to information should be through normal office procedures for obtaining specific access to the information in written documents, computer files, student records, or other College information. - D. All procedures, creative work, written documents, records, computer programs, policies and materials are created and documented according to standards set by the supervisor and the Executive Management Team.
-These materials are considered property of Harper College and not for public disclosure or use. - E. The employee understands that failure to abide fully by the above agreements is grounds for immediate discipline, up to and including dismissal from the work position and the College.
+The employee understands that failure to abide fully by the above agreements is grounds for immediate discipline, up to and including dismissal from the work position and the College.